georgecatalin/Embedded-Systems-STM32-HAL-APIs-Driver-Development/README.md

 ## Summary

+## Repository info
-Source code adapted after the Udemy.com course "Embedded Systems STM32 HAL APIs Driver Development" , authored by Israel Gbati.
+The content within this repository is my own work produced as a result of completing the course  "Embedded Systems STM32 HAL APIs Driver Development" , authored by Israel Gbati.

 https://www.udemy.com/course/embedded-systems-stm32-hal-apis-driver-development/